olladapunaresh/TAS_workshop/README.md

 pip install -r requirements.txt
 ```

-This will install all necessary libraries including `python-dotenv` for environment variable loading and `requests` for API calls.
+This will install all necessary libraries for the workshop.

 ---